MEDICAL DERMATOLOGY SERVICES

 Photodynamic therapy (PDT) uses light and a light-sensitive dye to treat cancer and other diseases.
 During the procedure, a photosensitized dye or drug is injected into the problem area, which is then exposed to pulses of a narrow-wavelength beam of light.
 The dye absorbs this light and produces an active form of oxygen that aids in the destruction of the tumor.
 PDT ensures high precision by targeting only the tissue in and near the treatment area.

-HELPFUL TIPS FOR YOUR COMPLETE SKIN EXAM
+HELPFUL TIPS FOR YOUR SKIN CANCER SCREENING

 BEFORE THE EXAM